Xiaoyi-Wu0711/mobility_web/readme.md

 ## Conclusion

+- Manhanttan and JFK International Airport are the most popular place in NYC
+-
-- Manhanttan is the most popular place in general in NYC, even it has experience hardest decrease in visit counts during COVID-19
+- All most every borough in NYC has experienced significant decrease in visit counts during the first month of COVID-19, and this decreasing trend ranging from March 2019 to March 2021.

 ![map of total visit counts in 2019](https://github.com/Xiaoyi-Wu0711/mobility_web/blob/main/fig/MAP_TOTAL_2019.png)
 <p align="center">